 9. Ottawa, Ontario

 Ah, the capital of Canada!
 The streets of Ottawa flow with politicians, dignitaries and foodies of all kinds.
-Despite your particular favourite food, the one item you have to try when you’re in the nation’s capital is a Beavertail.
+Regardless of your particular favourite food, the one item you have to try when you’re in the nation’s capital is a Beavertail.
 This iconic treat is uniquely Canadian and offers the recipient a sweet, fried dough pastry that’s stretched out to resemble a Beaver’s tail and topped with a variety of goodies, including chocolate hazelnut sauce, bananas and chocolate, cookies and vanilla icing, as well as classic icing sugar and cinnamon.

 8. Calgary, Alberta

 Calgary isn’t just flat land and cowboy hats.
 Yes, the beef here is amazing.
-That just goes without saying, but what about other culinary delights?
+That just goes without saying!
+But what about other culinary delights?
 Thank goodness foodies know that the Calgary scene is deliciously good and uniquely diverse.
 Who would’ve thought that ginger beef and a Caesar would pair so well?

 7. Kelowna, British Columbia

-When you’re In the heart of the Okanagan Valley, there are perks, like fresh produce from Canada’s “Napa of the North.”
+When you’re in the heart of the Okanagan Valley, there are perks; like fresh produce from Canada’s “Napa of the North.”
 As a result, Kelowna has turned into a premier destination for good food.
 After all, good chefs love working with the best ingredients.